MrBertieG/pic-shack-p5/README.md

 <br>

 - ### A frequent user:
-	- Visit the website's 'New PicShack Prints' for any new products.
+	- Visit the website's 'New PicShack Prints' section for any new products.

 <br>